lexy-ai/lexy/docs/docs/tutorials/index.md

 ```

-Because our binding has status set to "`ON`", any new documents added to our collection will automatically be processed by our transformer and inserted into our index.
+Because our binding has status set to "`ON`", any new documents added to our collection will automatically be processed by our transformer and inserted into our index as embeddings.

 Let's add another document.